InternetEngineersGuild/DAOYou.Me/README.md

 The question remaining is ***"How do we quantify human value?"***

 The question *"How do we quantify human value?"* is the underlying motif, woven across the DAOYou.Me philosophy, infrastructure and culture.
 It's perhaps the single most important question for the 21st Century.

+## Economic/Social - Principals

+The underlying economic/social principals of DAOYou.Me is rooted in renewable natural resources.

+## Blockchain/Cultural - Mechanisms
+The infrastructure mechanisms will be facilitated equally between blockchain smart contracts and shared cultural practices.